 EQ vs IQ

-Parents frequently focus on developing their children's intellect rather than their emotional intelligence.
+Parents frequently focus on developing their children's intellect rather than emotional intelligence.
 How many grew up with their parents constantly telling them to do their homework and get better grades?
-Perhaps, even suggesting that they won't amount to anything without a good education.
+Perhaps, even suggesting they won't amount to anything without a good education.
 I heard that, and many of my friends did as well.

 Managing Emotions Can be Difficult for Everyone, Not Just Children